 Blake Shaw, a data scientist at Foursquare, gave a great talk at Datagotham.
 The visualization of New York City check-ins, at the beginning of the video, is simply amazing.
 It is worth watching the video just for that.
-However, after seeing that great visualization, you will be persuaded to watch the rest of the video.
-This talk is an excellent example of what good data science and visualization can do.
+However, after seeing that great visualization, you will be persuaded to watch the rest of the video. … Continue reading New York City Foursquare Data Video

 Once again, California Institute of Technology will be broadcasting Learning From Data online.
 This is an introductory course on machine learning.
 All of the videos are broadcast live, and online homework and discussion forums are available.
-I have not participated in the course, so I would love some comments about how this class compares with the Coursera machine learning course.
+I have not participated in the course, so I would love some comments about how this class compares with … Continue reading Machine Learning from CalTech

 Have you ever seen the movie Moneyball?
 It is about winning baseball games with a low budget and great data science (that is a gross oversimplification).
 Well, Numberfire tries to do that on way more sports than just baseball.
 Numberfire considers themselves a Sports Analytics company.
-I had never heard of Numberfire before, and just the other day I was wondering if there are companies trying to provide better data for people playing fantasy football.
-So, the timing of this video was excellent for me.
-Nik Bonaddio, the CEO of Numberfire, gives a quick overview of what Numberfire does and how it works.
-Hint, it involves lots of Markov Chains.
+I had never heard of Numberfire before, and just … Continue reading Numberfire does Sports Analytics

 “The Human Face of Big Data” is an intriquing project.
 Check it out.